BruceWind/CPSensor/README.md

 2. In case of detecting high temperature or consume, it will show red on your system tray.

 ### Effect

 In ubuntu:

 ![ubuntu](https://raw.githubusercontent.com/BruceWind/CPSensor/main/screenshot/ubuntu_senso_screenshot.png)

+### In additon

+To be honest, I have not test it on windows.
+In case you get error on windows, you may need to fix on your own.